Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 Can epoxy flooring really last 20 years?

-Yes, especially in residential garages and light-use areas where the slab is prepared correctly, moisture is controlled and the floor is cleaned regularly.
-Heavy industrial environments will usually see shorter lifespans without planned maintenance.
+Yes — especially in residential garages and light-use areas where the slab is prepared correctly, moisture is controlled, and the floor is cleaned regularly.
+Heavy industrial environments typically see shorter lifespans unless planned maintenance is built in.

 What is the most common cause of early epoxy failure?

-Poor surface preparation and uncontrolled moisture are the biggest culprits.
-Coatings that are applied over smooth, dusty or damp concrete tend to peel long before the advertised lifespan is reached.
+Poor prep and uncontrolled moisture.
+Coatings installed over smooth, dusty, contaminated, or damp concrete tend to peel well before their expected lifespan.

 Does UV exposure shorten epoxy lifespan?

-UV exposure can cause yellowing and chalking of standard epoxy.
-In Vancouver garages, this is often visible right at the door threshold.
-Using a UV-stable urethane or polyaspartic topcoat in those zones greatly reduces this issue.
+UV can cause yellowing and chalking in standard epoxy.
+In Vancouver garages, this often shows right at the door threshold.
+A UV-stable topcoat reduces this issue dramatically.

 How do I know if my epoxy floor can be recoated?

-If the coating is still bonded well to the concrete and the damage is mainly surface wear or gloss loss, it may be a great candidate for a fresh topcoat.
-A professional inspection will confirm bond strength and moisture levels.
+If the coating is still bonded well and the issues are mainly surface wear or gloss loss, it may be an excellent candidate for a new topcoat.
+An inspection will confirm bond strength and moisture conditions.

 Is epoxy the best choice for every floor?